dmitry-kostin/termin-buchen/readme.md

 REASON=economic
 PURPOSE=21p5
 ```

-If you need to find a lost to your specific use-case: just [let me know in issues section](https://github.com/dmitry-kostin/termin-buchen/issues) and I'll try to help.

 4. execute following to run automation: `npm run start`.
 Browser window opens - don't touch it, just leave it in the background.
 In terminal you should be able to see basic logging records.
 Allow notifications in notification center and keep an eye on notifications.